 - Plays and poetry.
 I am neglecting these by concentrating mostly on novels

-- South America.
+- Spanish-speaking countries.
 Last winter I posted about starting German with the Babbel app.
 It soon became apparent that I could actually learn a language with this program, so I switched to Spanish.
 There is logic in there somewhere, but it’s a long story!
-I have become obsessed with Spanish creating my own reading challenge of South American literature, history and culture.
-And I dream about an adventure to Chile…
+I have become obsessed with Spanish creating my own reading challenge of Spanish literature, history and culture.
+And I dream about an adventure to Chile or Spain…

 Book challenges will be less in 2019, but I am happy to continue with Back to the Classics, the Historical Fiction Reading Challenge, Roof Beam Reader’s TBR, the Classics Club and Library Love, because they are fun and helpful.
 One new challenge I am undertaking is The World at War Reading Challenge.
 I am also looking forward to the Wales Readathon in March and RIP in the Fall.